Tausand-dev/Tausand_AB1000_LabView8Library/README.md

 # Tausand_AB1000_LabView8Library
-library and examples to use Tausand Abacus AB1000 devices with LabView 8.0 or later
+Library and examples to use Tausand Abacus AB1000 devices with LabView 8.0 or later

 This is a Plug and Play (project-style) library for LabView.
 To use it:
 * Download the library.